Find Trade Colleges

 Coating, Painting, and Spraying Machine Operator Average Salary

-The typical yearly salary for Coating, Painting, and Spraying Machine Setters, Operators, and Tenders is somewhere between $23,860 and $52,240.
+The salary for Coating, Painting, and Spraying Machine Setters, Operators, and Tenders ranges between about $23,860 and $52,240 a year.

 Coating, Painting, and Spraying Machine Setters, Operators, and Tenders who work in Maine, Alaska, or Minnesota, make the highest salaries.